vectorgrp/sil-kit/docs/usage/replay.rst

 Message data types that are suitable for tracing are listed in the :ref:`support table<table-overview>`.
 These data types map to specific bus frame types that are supported by standard MDF channels.
-Internal IB data types like simulation control, synchronization and service specific auxiliary data types will not be traced.
+Internal SilKit data types like simulation control, synchronization and service specific auxiliary data types will not be traced.

 Our task consists of the following steps:
 First, we have to adjust the demo's configuration to contain :ref:`trace sinks<sec:cfg-participant-tracesink>` attached to a controller.